ClickerMonkey/typed-query-builder/README.md

 - Provides a common interface for operations and functions.

 ### TODO
-- lock: 'update' | 'share' | 'none'
 - for SQL transformers...
   - which char wraps aliases + policy (always, reserved)
   - which char wraps table/columns + policy
 - [ { UNION | INTERSECT | EXCEPT } [ ALL | DISTINCT ] select ]
-- value binaryOp ANY|ALL values
 - row constructor (ie tuple) takes comma delimited list of values, or source.*
 - row comparisons (row op row, row IS [NOT] NULL)
    - op: =, !=, <>, <, <=, >, >=, IS DISTINCT FROM, IS NOT DISTINCT FROM
 - select `DISTINCT` and `DISTINCT ON (value, ...) alias`
 - join type comes down to A, AB, and B (what the results should be).
  - if join type does not include A, then iterate on B first
-- INSERT
- - INSERT INTO table (column, ...)
-SUBQUERY
- - INSERT INTO table (column, ...)
-VALUES (value, ...), ...
 - UPDATE source, ...
 SET
      field = value, ...
      (field, ...) = ROW(value, ...)
      (field, ...) = Query<value, ...>
    WHERE condition
    RETURNING [* | value, ...]
- - add default() as valid value
 - DELETE FROM source WHERE condition
-- create defineType which returns Type<{ name: TName, table?: string, fields: { F: DataType | { type: { F: DataType }, column?: string } }>
- - has primary key columns, used for natural joins where primary keys of joined table overlap with columns in source table
-- create defineTypes<T extends Record<string, Type>>() which is passed to Query constructor
-- update Query to accept Type as input to source
-- provider has 2nd explodable argument with types (if proxy is supported OR types are passed to query)
 - Query value iteration
 - Add Database which has...
    - run(query): RunResult